tshepang/blog-movies/content/movies/Harry Porter and the Sorcerer's Stone (2001).rst

 Two things I enjoyed most:

--  the performance of the guy playing step-father of Harry Porter; it was however a recycled caricature
+-  the performance of the guy playing step-father of Harry Potter; it was however a recycled caricature
 -  the chess game, which had great character design and animation; it's a pity it was mixed with substandard editing, with shots repeatedly